Brown Widow Spider

 I got out my shower and found a spider which was orange with black/brown spots but it had no hour glass on it. does anyone know what it is?

 Came home today to find a spider inside our apartment!
 It made itself at home between our fridge and cabinet.
 I’m glad my cats didn’t see it and get bitten, as they love to play with spiders/bugs found around the house.
 As soon as i saw it i locked them in bathroom and investigated/killed it.
 Looks like its a brown widow for sure, my first time seeing or hearing about this species.
 It recently rained so i think it might have came in somehow from the outside…i hope thats the end of it.
-Spiders on the outside are fine, just stay out of my fucking house!
+Spiders on the outside are fine, just stay out of my home!
 It made some random webs around the kitchen, it was so strange for a spider that’s supposed to be living outside.
 I sprayed all over the place, then going to let the management know so that they can spray the premises, hopefully.

 I never Knew there were Brown Widow spiders.